JackWFinlay/OSAssignment/README.md

 OSAssignment
 ============

-Repository for my OS paper assignment
+Repository for my OS paper assignment, a model of the bounded buffer problem.
+Java project was scrapped in favour of C.